scottchiefbaker/ESP-WebOTA/README.md

     #include <WebOTA.h>

-Optionally initialize the WebOTA library if you want to change the defaults .
+Optionally initialize the WebOTA library if you want to change the defaults.
 This is done at the end of your `setup()` function:

     void setup() {
         // Other init code here (WiFi, etc)